-Advanced standing: Prior, certificated study from another institution deemed equivalent to QMUL modules from which exemption is sought.
+Advanced standing: Prior, certificated study from another institution deemed equivalent to Queen Mary modules from which exemption is sought.

-Award: Undergraduate, graduate, and postgraduate certificates, diplomas, bachelors degrees, and undergraduate and postgraduate masters degrees.
-The awards offered by QMUL are detailed in the Ordinances and the Academic Regulations.
+Award: Undergraduate, graduate, and postgraduate certificates, diplomas, bachelors degrees, undergraduate and postgraduate masters degrees, and postgraduate research degrees.
+The awards offered by Queen Mary are detailed in the Ordinances and the Academic Regulations.

-Calendar year: A twelve month period.
+Calendar year: A twelve-month period.
 Many masters programmes run for a full calendar year, which may cross two academic years.
-See also academic year, developmental year.
+See also academic year; developmental year.